GoogleCloudPlatform/datashare-toolkit/api/README.md

 These instructions are to build and deploy in a k8s environment via Skaffold.

 Create a kubernetes secret with the appropriate service account key file from above:\
-_Note_ Change the file path to the appropriate destination.
+**Note**: Change the file path to the appropriate destination.
 Secrets management for multiple k8s clusters is outside the scope of this example.

     kubectl create secret generic cds-api-creds --from-file=key.json=${GOOGLE_APPLICATION_CREDENTIALS}